Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Conclusion

-The drive diffusion coefficient for direct heating typically scales as a power-law in the particle velocity $v$ over an extended range of $v$.
-If the plasma is forced by a large-scale (super-Debye) EM drive, i.e., the spatial power-spectrum of the driving electric field scales as $k^{-\alpha}$ with $\alpha \geq 5$ and $k_{\rm min}\lambda_\rmD < 1$, then $D^{(\rms)}(v)$ scales as $\sim v^4$ between the electron thermal speed $\sigma_e$ and the phase-velocity of the Langmuir waves, $\omega_{\rmP e}/k_{\rm min}$.
-This arises from the universal $1 - \omega^2_{\rmP e}/{(\bk\cdot\bv)}^2$ scaling of the longitudinal component of the dielectric tensor in the range $\sigma_e < v < \omega_{\rmP e}/k$, and yields a universal $v^{-5}$ scaling (in 3D) for the steady-state DF $f_{\rms 0}$, with a corresponding $E^{-2}$ energy distribution, in this $v$ range.
-This universal power-law tail develops in both electron and ion DFs even in the presence of weak collisions, since the drive diffusion coefficient always exceeds the BL coefficients at large enough $v$, as long as the plasma is subject to large-scale (super-Debye) EM turbulence.
+The drive diffusion coefficient typically scales as a power-law in the particle velocity $v$ over an extended range of $v$.
+Direct dressed particle diffusion typically dominates over indirect wave-mediated diffusion for moderately steep drive power-spectra.
+If the plasma is forced by an isotropic, large-scale (super-Debye), turbulent drive with a correlation time $t_\rmc>1/\omega_{\rmP e}$ and a spatial power-spectrum of the driving electric field that scales as $k^{-\alpha}$ with $\alpha \geq 5$ and $k_{\rm min}\lambda_{\rmD e} < 1$, then $D^{(\rms)}(v)$ scales as $\sim v^4$ between the electron thermal speed $\sigma_e$ and $1/k_{\rm min} t_\rmc$, and as $v^{\alpha-1}$ beyond $1/k_{\rm min} t_\rmc$ and up to the phase-velocity of the large-scale Langmuir waves, $\omega_{\rmP e}/k_{\rm min}$.
+The $v^4$ scaling arises from the universal $1 - \omega^2_{\rmP e}/{(\bk\cdot\bv)}^2$ scaling of the longitudinal component of the dielectric tensor in the range $\sigma_e < v < \omega_{\rmP e}/k$, and yields a universal $v^{-5}$ scaling (in 3D) for the steady-state DF $f_{\rms 0}$, with a corresponding $E^{-2}$ energy distribution, in the range $\sigma_e < v < 1/k_{\rm min} t_\rmc$.
+At $1/k_{\rm min} t_\rmc < v < \omega_{\rmP e}/k_{\rm min}$, $D^{(\rms)}(v)\sim v^{\alpha-1}$ yields $f_{\rms 0}(v) \sim v^{-\alpha}$.
+The steep spectra required to generate these tails are encountered in several settings, e.g., in strong Langmuir turbulence\citep[][]{Sun.etal.22}, and in near-Debye-scale plasma turbulence \citep[][]{Ewart.etal.25,Nastac.etal.23,Nastac.etal.25,Ginat.etal.25}.
+The power-law tail develops in both electron and ion DFs even in the presence of weak collisions, since the drive diffusion coefficient always exceeds the BL coefficients at large enough $v$, as long as the plasma is subject to large-scale (super-Debye) EM turbulence.
 Such large scale fields are Debye shielded, even more so for particles at low $v$, which implies that the slower particles are less heated while the faster particles are unscreened and readily accelerated, unaffected by collisions.
-Ultimately it is Debye screening and the consequent suppression of particle heating at low $v$ that generates the universal $v^{-5}$ tail in kinetic plasmas.
-For shallower power-spectra with $\alpha < 5$, the universality is broken and $D^{(\rms)}(v)$ scales as $v^{\alpha - 1}$, which yields a $v^{-\alpha}$ scaling for $f_{\rms 0}$.
-At $v>\omega_{\rmP e}/k_{\rm min}$, $D^{(\rms)}(v)$ scales as $v^{-3}$, similar to the BL diffusion coefficient, which, together with the $v^{-2}$ scaling of the BL drag coefficient, yields a Maxwellian high $v$ cut-off for the DF.
-Therefore, a generic prediction of our theory is that kinetic plasmas driven by super-Debye scale EM turbulence harbor power-law tails in their DFs, with a particular preference for the $v^{-5}$ tail, even in the presence of collisions and instabilities.
-Our transport equation is more general than the conventional Parker transport equation \citep[][]{Parker.65}, since, unlike the latter, we incorporate the effects of self-consistent EM turbulence as well as collisions on particle acceleration.
+Ultimately it is Debye screening and the consequent suppression of particle heating at low $v$ that generates the universal $v^{-5}$ tail in (non-relativistic, unmagnetized) kinetic plasmas.